§402. Definitions

 standard publications, or processed documents.

-(6) "State archives" means an establishment maintained by the division
+(6) "Records center" means an establishment maintained by the

 (7) "Records management" means the systematic application of